Fall Update: Partners Work Together to Monitor Shorebirds and Their Habitat in the Lahontan Wetlands

-Saline lakes—the landlocked saltwater lakes fringed with wetlands that dot the Intermountain West—are beacons for millions of birds crossing an otherwise arid landscape.
+Saline lakes—the landlocked saltwater lakes with incredible wetlands across the West—are beacons for millions of birds crossing an otherwise arid landscape.
 But as water recedes (due to drought, water diversions, and climate change) and exposes toxic dust, not only is habitat lost, but surrounding communities—like the one near the Salton Sea—are at higher risk for asthma and other health issues.
-The risk of toxic dust is also increasing at Great Salt Lake—the largest saltwater lake in the Western Hemisphere, and a critically important habitat for birds.
+Great Salt Lake, the largest saltwater lake in the Western Hemisphere, is shrinking rapidly, threatening the health of people and survival of millions of migratory birds.

 Let us send you the latest in bird and conservation news.